Skip to main content

 Another lifestyle behavior that affects health is stress management.

-The word of wisdom spells out key elements of diet; by the sweat of our brows shows the expectation for exercising in our workday; loving our enemies and turning the other cheek reduces stress along with meditating for direction in our lives.
+The word of wisdom spells out key elements of diet; the sweat of our brows shows the expectation for exercising in our workday; loving our enemies and turning the other cheek reduces stress along with meditating for direction in our lives.
 Other unhealthy behaviors that are becoming increasingly prevalent are depression, prescription pain-killer addiction leading to overdosing on heroin, and gun violence.
+If you or someone you know is struggling with mental health, Counseling Services is available and has various options for students.

-The intention of our efforts at BYU-Hawaii will be to provide opportunities and reminders to incorporate healthy lifestyle behaviors more fully in our lives.
-Individuals who get at least 7 to 8 hours of sleep each night live longer and are healthier.
+The intention of our efforts at BYU–Hawaii will be to provide opportunities and reminders to incorporate healthy lifestyle behaviors more fully in our lives.
+Individuals who get at least seven to eight hours of sleep each night live longer and are healthier.

 Image of a male and female student walking and talking